SystemsApproach/private5g/software.rst

 The monitoring dashboard shows two emulated gNBs come online, with five emulated UEs connecting to them.
-(Click on the "5G Dashboard" once you connect to the main page of the monitoring dashboard.)
+(Click on the "5G Dashboard" once you connect to the main page of the monitoring dashboard to see their progress.)

 This make target can be executed multiple times without restarting the SD-Core.
 (Note that `5g-test` runs an emulator that directs traffic